-The variation of the conditions of the permit and date [s} on which they are to take effect are specified in [Schedule 1] to this notice.
-[A consolidated permit as varied by this notice is set out in [Schedule 2].
+The variation of the conditions of the permit and date on which they are to take effect are specified in Schedule 1to this notice.
+A consolidated permit as varied by this notice is set out in Schedule 2.

-Signed on behalf of Coventry City Council
+Signed on behalf of Coventry City Co uncil An authorised officer of the Council Date: 3 rd December 2007